 For a solid mid-range option, expect to pay around ¥200-400 (£23-46) for a three- or four-star hotel.
 Prices vary widely depending on the location, so it’s always a good idea to check Trip.com for deals.
 Ideally, choose a hotel with good reviews and English-speaking staff.

-Other Accommodation Airbnb is another option, but booking these on the mainland can sometimes require registering with the local police station, which can be an extra hassle.
+Airbnb is another option, but booking these on the mainland can sometimes require registering with the local police station, which can be an extra hassle.
 I’d recommend avoiding it unless you’re in Hong Kong.
 Camping isn’t legal in most areas, so it’s best to avoid that option as well.

 Food

-Food Food is a huge part of Chinese culture, and there’s so much to explore!
+Food is a huge part of Chinese culture, and there’s so much to explore!
 In many restaurants, meals are a social event, where one person orders a variety of dishes to be shared, and everything is brought to the table family style.

 If you’re from a Western background, it is a different experience.
 Restaurants can be quite lively, and there are some cultural differences, such as needing to clean your own dishes before the meal starts, smoking being common, and practices like picking at teeth or even spitting on the table being normal.
 These behaviours aren’t rude, it is just how things are.

-If you’re travelling solo or in a small group, streetfood is a great option.
+If you’re travelling solo or in a small group, street food is a great option.
 You’ll find it everywhere, especially in cities.
 Whether it’s from food carts or small “hole-in-the-wall” spots, the variety is huge, and even picky eaters (like me) will find plenty to enjoy.

 Some good options are dumplings (dim sum), sweet and sour pork, noodle soup, and fried vegetables.
 Honestly, there are too many options to list!
 If you love trying new foods, you’ll be in heaven.
 Chinese food is typically fresh and healthy compared to Western cuisine, and finding junk food can be surprisingly hard.